 Write value for a machine parameter to the device.
 Machine parameter name, desired value and flag have to be contained in the input command

 FIG 5: Description of available command groups and output items TOP

 To quickly test and build a working INI file for your controller you can use our tool devicedrivertester.
 If used with this driver the program creates INI file heidenhain.ini.
-To use this file for CNCnetPDM you can simply append an underscore and the machine number e.g. heidenhain_1001.ini for device number 1001.
+To use this file for a machine defined in CNCnetPDM.ini you can simply append an underscore and the machine number e.g. heidenhain_1001.ini for device number 1001.

-If you want to add additional items (up to 30 in total) first adjust the number of commands in section [GENERAL].
+If you want to add additional items (up to 35 in total) first adjust the number of commands in section [GENERAL].
 Then, copy and paste the last numeric section and adjust the section number and its content.
+Do NOT set writing commands to ‘Active = 1’!
 TOP

 If the machine shows a red icon, state disconnected and you get just output E = 0 the machine is not reachable at all.
 This has nothing to do with the device driver, it’s a network issue, DNS Hostname or IP Address is wrong.